 - The frequency distribution chart shows the relation between a number of additional cards and probability percentage of completing those cards.

 For example, in image 4, the distribution chart predicts 56% chance of completing additional 4 cards if they are pulled into the system at the current throughput rate rendered in image 2.
 So, according to this chart, pulling lesser cards have a higher chance of getting completed as per the schedule.

 Interpreting the Diagram

-A probabilistic forecast can help us make informed decision about pulling work into the system and adjusting the WIP limit.
-Using historical data for a particular date range can help an organization build a reliable, high quality forecast, efficiently mitigate project risk.
+A probabilistic forecast can help us make an informed decision about pulling work into the system and adjusting the WIP limit.
+Using historical data for a particular date range can help an organization build a reliable, high-quality forecast, efficiently mitigate project risk.
 By analyzing the predictive data, one can make incremental improvements in the capacity planning.